-The empirical analysis required for this course can be done using MS Excel, Stata or other software.
+The empirical analysis required for this course can be done using MS Excel.
+You are welcome to use R, Stata (available through UF Apps and at UF library computers) or other statistical software if you prefer.
 I will go over how to do this (no prior knowledge is required).